GrokImageCompression/grok/INSTALL.md

 `$ cmake -DCMAKE_BUILD_TYPE=Debug /PATH/TO/SOURCE`

+### Build

+`$ make -j8`

+for a machine with 8 logical cores.

+Binaries are located in the `bin` directory.

 ### INSTALL

-Root users can run:
+Root users may run:

 `$ make install`

-Those with sudo powers can run:
+those with sudo powers may run:

 `$ sudo make install`

-Everyone else can run:
+and everyone else can run:

 `$ DESTDIR=$HOME/local make install`

-Note: On Linux, after your first shared library build, you must run
+Note: On Linux, after a shared library build, run

 `$ sudo ldconfig`